rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 Navigational Event Types
 ==============================

-The browser emits these event types when a user selects a navigational control.
+The browser emits these events when a user selects a navigational control.

 * ``seq_goto`` is emitted when a user jumps between units in a sequence.